minax007/XIAOMI_MI-3C_Padavan/README.md

 __________________________________________________________________

-In case you need a different feature set or for a different router feel free to fork this repsitory and to adjust the CI.yml according to your needs.
+In case you need a different feature set or a build for a different router please feel free to fork this repository and to adjust the CI.yml according to your needs.
 __________________________________________________________________

 Source code: https://github.com/hanwckf/rt-n56u